 Christel Oerum is a blogger, certified personal trainer, bikini fitness competitor and fitness model.
 She has been living with type 1 diabetes since 1997, and at an early stage decided that that wasn’t going to slow her down.
-On The Fit Blog she writes about health, fitness and how to be fit with diabetes.
+On Diabetes Strong she writes about health, fitness and how to be fit with diabetes.
 She trains people with diabetes from across the globe, online and in person, and supports them in meeting their fitness goals.
 You can also find Christel Facebook, Instagram, and Pinterest.

 I love tacos with all kinds of different fillings, and vegan tacos are my favorite!